WsdlToPhp/PackageEws365/README.md

 # PackageEws365
 This package has been generated from the [Office 365 Exchange Web Services](wsdl/services.wsdl) WSDL using the [PackageGenerator](https://github.com/WsdlToPhp/PackageGenerator) project.

+The complete list of operations is available at the [Office Dev Center](https://msdn.microsoft.com/fr-fr/library/office/bb409286(v=exchg.150).aspx).

 # Summary
 - [Generating again the package](#generating-again-the-package)
 - [How to use the generated package?](#how-to-use-the-generated-package)